arendst/Tasmota/API.md

 # Basic API information

-Sonoff-Tasmota can easily be extended by developers using provided function pointers as callback Ids.
+Tasmota can easily be extended by developers using provided function pointers as callback Ids.
 This document lists the available callback function Ids.
-See the wiki (https://github.com/arendst/Sonoff-Tasmota/wiki/Sensor-API) for more information.
+See the wiki (https://github.com/arendst/Tasmota/wiki/Sensor-API) for more information.

 Callback availability can be checked by searching for either XdrvCall, XsnsCall, XdspCall and XnrgCall.